Araaha/araaha.github.io/content/blog/zsh-perf.md

 ```

 ## Zcompile
-Compiling your plugins via `zcompile` can make an impact.
+Using `zcompile` on your plugins can have an impact.
 E.g., using `zcompile` on [zsh-vi-mode](https://github.com/jeffreytse/zsh-vi-mode) reduces my startup time by ~10ms.

 ## Git Prompt
 Using an async git prompt will likely improve performance.

 ## Oh-My-ZSH
-OMZ has dozens of plugins, most of which you probably don't use.
-It's better to create your own config.
+OMZ has dozens of plugins, most of which you likely won't use.
+It's better to create your own config and only include plugins you regularly use.